fieldtrip/website/example/rereference.md

 ## median

 Using `cfg.refmethod='median'` works largely the same as taking the average, but it computes the median instead of the mean.
-This is expecially useful when you have one (or a few) channels with a lot of noise: the median will be less sensitive to the outlier values than the mean.
+This is especially useful when you have one (or a few) channels with a lot of noise: the median will be less sensitive to the outlier values than the mean.

     cfg = [];
     cfg.channel = 'all'; % this is the default